Xilinx/open-nic-driver/README.md

           address IP_ADDRESS

 An alternative is to uninstall DHCP.
-This can be done by killing any running processes using DHCP with `ps -eF | grep dhclient`, and then to uninstall it with `sudo apt-get remove isc-dhcp-client`.
+This can be done by killing any running processes using DHCP with `ps -eF | grep dhclient`, and then to disable DHCP.

 ### Machine locks up when installing kernel module

 This seems to be related to the DHCP issue mentioned above in "Static IP Address".
-The recommendation is to remove DHCP.
+The recommendation is to disable DHCP.